• Skip to primary navigation

 2. Pour the heavy cream and tequila into the chilled bowl and whisk on a medium-high speed for about 1 minute.
 Add the sugar and beat for a couple more minutes until soft peaks form.

 3. Chill in the refrigerator until you're ready to serve the tart.
-If you fancy, use a piping bag and an open star tip to pipe cute little stars on each slice of tart.
+If you're feeling fancy, use a piping bag and an open star tip to pipe cute little stars on each slice of tart.
 Otherwise just dollop it right on top just before serving.
 Serve with a sprinkle of sea salt flakes to balance out the sweet and tart flavors.

 • Prep Time: 20 minutes